ashermancinelli/ashermancinelli.github.io/src/csblog/compiler-flyover/IRs.md

     - drawbacks being very heavyweight at times. takes way more memory at times
     - with non-ssa, IR takes less memory, can just reassign like (most) source code
     - plusses being every assignment is the *ONLY* assignment
+    - point out how true functional programming is almost in ssa format already, makes some optimizations more straightforward now that we have the memory to handle (nearly) arbitrarily large program units
 ~~~

 ---